-Outside of standard curriculum kindergarteners also get to learn through field trips and projects.
+Outside of the standard curriculum, kindergarteners also get to learn through field trips and projects.
 In the fall, students go to the pumpkin patch and learn about bees and why they are important to help plants grow and see some farm animals.
-They see plays at different venues around our city.
+They also see plays at different venues around our city.

-Academically, First grade moves quickly as the students abilities and skills are also growing rapidly.
-Mathematics begins with practicing single digit fact fluency.
-We begin a short weekly timed test over single digit addition and subtraction.
-It is on this foundation that place value and double digit addition and subtraction are introduced.
-We also teach measurement, time and money in mathematics.
+Academically, First grade moves quickly as the students' abilities and skills are also growing rapidly.
+Mathematics begins with practicing single-digit fact fluency.
+We begin a short weekly timed test over single-digit addition and subtraction.
+It is on this foundation that place value and double-digit addition and subtraction are introduced.
+We also teach measurement, time, and money in mathematics.
 Our goal is to develop a lifelong love of reading.
 In doing that, we focus on each of the five components of reading each day.
 We work to build students’ phonemic awareness, fluency, phonics, vocabulary, and comprehension through guided reading.
 While students do receive whole group reading instruction, the majority of their ELA block is spent in guided reading groups moving through literacy centers.
-Not only is this best practice, but also it allows for little bodies to get the movement they need.
-In Social Studies we learn about our state history, and science we learn about patterns in nature.
+Not only is this best practice, but it also allows small bodies to get the movement they need.
+In social studies, we learn about our state history, and in science we learn about patterns in nature.
 The Bible is integrated into all subjects.
-Grading is skills based.
+Grading is skills-based.

 Second grade is a year of learning and gaining independence.
 During this important school year, students learn to take responsibility for their own learning and are beginning to become accountable for their learning.
 The teacher’s job is to teach the material, but the student must play an active role in learning by listening, asking questions, and working to stay focused and engaged.
 Students build stamina for independent work time and are expected to work independently for greater lengths of time by the end of second grade.

-If you come to visit our classroom, you may notice us singing, dancing, playing a game, or learning through another hands on method such as literacy or math centers.
-We begin our day with “morning tubs” that encourage us to work together with a partner and work on our communication skills.
-The majority of reading and math is spent in small groups rotating through guided groups led by the teacher, independent work time, and hands on centers to review previously taught skills.
-This allows students to be met at their level to increase student learning.
+If you come to visit our classroom, you may notice us singing, dancing, playing a game, or learning through another hands-on method, such as literacy or math centers.
+We begin our day with “morning tubs,” STEM bins, or other activities that encourage us to work together with a partner and work on our communication skills.
+The majority of reading and math is spent in small groups rotating through guided groups led by the teacher, independent work time, and hands-on centers to review previously taught skills.
+This allows students to be met at their own level to increase student learning.